ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws.md

 ```

-3. Use the below command to access the content of the table.
+3. Use the command below to access the content of the table:

 ```console
 select * from {{your_table_name}};